GuenterQuast/mPIXdaq/README.md

 overlaid, leading to a total integration time of 5 s.
 These images represent a two-dimensional pixel map with a color code indicating the energy measured in each pixel.

+The miniPIX EDU version, in particular, may suffer from a large number of dead or noisy pixels, and therefore they may be masked by providing a file with the pixel indices to be ignored.
+The default file name is *badpixels.txt* in the working directory; alternatively a file name may be specified using the `-b` or `--badpixels` option.

 Data analysis consists of clustering of pixels in each overlay-frame and determination of cluster parameters, like the number of pixels, energy